 Scholarship & Fellowship Opportunities

-Named in honor of internationally recognized indigenous environmental leader, Oren Lyons, our prestigious Oren Lyons Scholarship Award is a four-year scholarship providing $5,000 per year for two Haudenosaunee students showing strong potential as environmental leaders.
-This award covers full tuition and most required fees for in-state students attending ESF on a full-time basis.
+Our prestigious Haudenosaunee Scholar Award is a four-year scholarship providing $5,000 per year for two undergraduate Haudenosaunee students showing strong potential as environmental leaders.

 Graduate Fellowship in Forest Ecology and Climate Change in Tribal and Research Forests

-The Center currently supports two fully funded Masters of Science graduate fellowships which integrate traditional ecological knowledge and environmental science to better understand the impacts of climate change on forested ecosystems in the Great Lakes, including biophysical as well as biocultural dimensions.
-Working in collaboration with our partner, the College of the Menominee Nation, graduate students conduct their research in two "sister forests" of the well known Menominee Forest and ESF's Huntington Forest.
-Graduate students also help mentor a team of undergraduates from both SUNY-ESF and College of the Menominee Nation in conducting undergraduate research.
-Students have an opportunity to contribute to development of a cross-cultural forest ecology course which draws upon both indigenous and scientific knowledge.
-These positions started in summer of 2013 and include 2 -2.5 years of support.
-This program is funded by an award to SUNY ESF and College of the Menominee Nation from the USDA Higher Education Challenge Grant program.
-Please contact Dr. Robin Wall Kimmerer for further information (email@example.com 315 470-6785) Graduate Admissions
+In 2013, The Center for Native Peoples and the Environment supported two fully funded Masters of Science graduate fellowships which integrated traditional ecological knowledge and environmental science to better understand the impacts of climate change on forested ecosystems in the Great Lakes, including biophysical as well as biocultural dimensions.
+Working in collaboration with our partner, the College of the Menominee Nation, graduate students conducted their research in two "sister forests" of the well known Menominee Forest and ESF's Huntington Forest.
+Graduate students also helped mentor a team of undergraduates from both SUNY-ESF and College of the Menominee Nation in conducting undergraduate research.
+Students had an opportunity to contribute to the development of a cross-cultural forest ecology course which drew upon both indigenous and scientific knowledge.
+This program was funded by an award to SUNY ESF and College of the Menominee Nation from the USDA Higher Education Challenge Grant program.